 Kava is an ancient plant that has been consumed for social, cultural, medicinal and political reasons for millennia.
 Originally from the islands of the South Pacific, kava has recently become popular around the world.
 People across the globe value it for its powerful relaxing, calming and healing properties.
 Some drink it for a relief from stress, anxiety, pain or insomnia.
-Others consume it simply for recreational, cultural or social purposes.
+Others consume it for recreational or social purposes.
 To many, kava presents an attractive, non-addictive, non-stuporous and healthier alternative to alcohol.
 When consumed with friends, kava can promote peace, tranquillity, harmony and cooperation, all so needed in the noisy world of ruthless competition.

 With its proximity to Polynesia and Melanesia as well as with its large Pasifika population, New Zealand is one of the world's biggest centres of kava drinking.